In this article, we hope to dispel the darkness of winter to help you shine from the inside out :)

 Hints and tips at home

 Abyhanga –self–massage can reduce kapha by increasing lymphatic flow and helps to calm Vata.
 This allows the skin to remain pliable aiding lymphatic drainage.
-A good choice is Kapha oil for late-winter and early spring.
+A good choice are warming oils such as Mahanarayan oil and Vata oil and Kapha oil

 Warm drink 30 mins before food– this can help lubricate the villi of the small intestine and aid absorption and assimilation.